Paperspace/hyperopt-keras-sample/README.md

 # To run it on Paperspace

-## Using the gradient CLI
+## Using the Gradient CLI

+You can run a hyperparameter tuning experiment using the [Gradient CLI](https://github.com/Paperspace/gradient-cli).

-Assuming that you have configured an API Key for the paperspace cli enter:
+Assuming that you have configured an API Key for the Gradient CLI, enter:

 ```bash
 gradient hyperparameters run \